-Customer information on our handling of personal data and your rights in accordance with the General Data Protection Regulation (GDPR) EU 2016/679.
+Customer information on our handling of personal data and your rights in accordance with the General Data Protection Regulation EU 2016/679 (GDPR) and privacy and data protection-related European and national legislations and regulations.

-1. Contact person and person responsible for the processing of your data
+1. Contact person and person responsible for the processing of your Personal Data

 The Data Protection Officer